mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 week iteration.
-Unforeseen and unplanned-for complexities and challenges will still only be uncovered only after a task was started, many tasks will span multiple sprints unexpectedly and already completed features will regularly have to be revisited and changed even before launching the MVP.
+Unforeseen and unplanned-for complexities and challenges will still only be uncovered only after a task was started, many tasks will span multiple sprints unexpectedly and already completed features will regularly have to be revisited and changed even before launching an MVP.
 Also, projecting a team's velocity over the entire backlog to calculate a timeline for the entire project will usually result in completely unreliable numbers.